shenwei356/csvtk/dev-version.md

 - add command `split` to split CSV/TSV into multiple files according to column values
 - add command `splitxlxs` to split XLSX sheet into multiple sheets according to column values
+- `csvtk`, automatically check BOM (byte-order mark) and discard it